igs-jcsilva-lab/ISCA/README.md

-# targeted_assembly
+# ISCA: In Silico read Capture and Assembly

-A pipeline to perform targeted assembly of individual loci given WGS reads, reference genome assemblies, and a primary reference annotation (GFF3)
+ISCA is an assembly pipeline that performs targeted assembly of individual loci using WGS reads, reference genome assemblies, and GFF3 reference annotation.

 ## Dependencies
 - Python 3.5